PowerBiDevCamp/TenantManagement/README.md

 changes.
 The next step is to run the PowerShell commands to create the project database named **TenantManagementDB**.

-Open the Package Manager
-console by invoking the **Tools &gt; NuGet Package Manager &gt; Package Manager Console** command.
+Open the Package Manager console using the **Tools &gt; NuGet Package Manager &gt; Package Manager Console** command.

 <img src="Images\ReadMe\media\image34.png" width=100% />